mariovalney/woo-shipping-additional-days/readme.txt

 == Description ==

-WooCommerce Shipping Additional Days allows you to set additional days to your estimated delivery date into Products and Shipping Classes.
+Shipping Additional Days for WooCommerce allows you to set additional days to your estimated delivery date into Products and Shipping Classes.

 = SELL FOR FUTURE =